Slow Cooker Pot Roast

 You can also thicken the gravy on the stove.
 This is faster, but takes a little more effort.
 You will need to remove the meat, potatoes and carrots from the crock pot and then transfer the juices in the pot to a pan on the stove.
 Stir in the cornstarch slurry and cook over medium high heat for 2 to 3 minutes, until thickened.

 - You can add other vegetables to this recipe, as desired.
-I suggest trying other root vegetables because they will hold up well as the chuck roast cooks.
+I suggest trying other root vegetables, such as parsnips or turnips, because they will hold up well as the chuck roast cooks.

 - After cooking, you may need to add more salt to taste.
 I usually start with less salt in my recipes because it is easy to add more.
 Taste the gravy and if it needs more flavor, some extra salt and pepper will do the trick.